Philadelphia Officials Identify Firefighter Killed, 5 Others Injured After Building Collapses In Fairhill

 The cause of the initial fire and the collapse remains under investigation.

-CBS3’s Brandon Goldner contributed to this story.MORE NEWS: 50 Philadelphia City Pools To Open For Summer: Here's The Opening Schedule
+CBS3’s Alecia Reid and Brandon Goldner contributed to this story.MORE NEWS: Juneteenth Celebrations Taking Place Across Philadelphia Region Sunday

 This is a developing story.
 Stay with CBS Philly online, on-air, and streaming on CBS News Philly for continuing coverage.